 - Swap to a bar of soap

 Now that you know how to get started remember, this is not a sprint, sustainability is a marathon!
 It’s perfectly okay to take your time implementing these tips into your daily habits, some may be easier than others.
 It is all about being aware and trying the best we can to reduce our impact.

 Don’t miss the promo offer to get you started…good luck on your sustainable journey!

-This blog post brought to you by Urbanest uRewards partner – Senda Essentials – Exclusive offer for Urbanest residents – 20% OFF storewide by using discount code – find this in the monthly resident email with your uLife calendar for September 2019!
+This blog post brought to you by Urbanest uRewards partner – Senda Essentials – Exclusive offer for Urbanest residents – 20% OFF storewide by using discount code – check the Urbanest email or ask at Reception for the promo code!